Super-Protocol/docs/docs/marketplace/guides/upload.md

 Model repositories contain multiple files.
 Often, not all of them are required.

 Create a directory for the model files—the model directory.
-Select files following the instructions for your model format.
+Select files following the instructions for your model format and place them to the model directory.

 If multiple formats are available, choose one of them and remove the others.
 For example, one of the highlighted sets of files on the following screenshot should be removed: